Stocks fall on Wall Street, giving back recent gains

 NEW YORK (AP) — Stocks are falling on Wall Street Wednesday, giving back some of their recent gains as uncertainty about interest rates and inflation continues to reign.

-The S&P 500 was 0.9% lower in midday trading following another mixed set of earnings reports from big companies.
-The Dow Jones Industrial Average was down 153 points, or 0.5%, at 34,002, as of 12:10 p.m.
-Eastern time, while the Nasdaq composite was 1.4% lower.
+The S&P 500 was 1% lower in afternoon trading following another mixed set of earnings reports from big companies.
+The Dow Jones Industrial Average was down 145 points, or 0.4%, at 34,016, as of 1:54 p.m.
+Eastern time, while the Nasdaq composite was 1.6% lower.

 The pullback follows Tuesday's gain of 1.3% for the S&P 500, which came after the first public comments by Federal Reserve Chair Jerome Powell since the central bank raised interest rates last week.
 Markets found some solace in Powell's signaling that Friday's exceptionally strong jobs report wouldn't by itself push the Fed to get more aggressive on interest rates.